 Museum Notes were first published in July 1928, two months before the Museum of Northern Arizona officially opened.
 That first volume outlined the purpose of the publication: “The purpose of Museum Notes is to keep up the interest in the Society and the Museum; to keep the members and the public in general acquainted with the work of the organization; to keep people informed of accessions and exhibits, and to be a medium for transmitting general museum notes and items of interest.”

-Currently published twice a year, the Museum Notes continue to inform museum members of the ongoing work, acquisitions, exhibitions and other activities at the museum.
-PDFs of past Museum Notes are below.
-To stay informed, be sure to also sign up to receive the museum’s enews.
+Currently published twice a year, Museum Notes continue to inform Museum members of our ongoing work, acquisitions, exhibitions and other activities.
+See the most recent editions of Museum Notes below.
+Click on Learn More to download the issue.
+To stay informed, be sure to also sign up to receive the Museum’s enews.

 Museum Notes